Self-adjoint extensions and stochastic completeness of the Laplace-Beltrami operator on conic and anticonic surfaces: Bilinear forms

 A Dirichlet form $\dex$ is said to be \emph{regular} on $X$ if $\dom \dex\cap C_c(X)$ is both dense in $\dom{\dex}$ w.r.t. the scalar product \eqref{eq:scalar} and dense in $C_c(X)$ w.r.t. the $L^\infty(X)$ norm.
 To any regular Dirichlet form $\dex_A$ it is possible to associate a Markov process $\{X_t\}_{t\ge 0}$ which is generated by $A$ (indeed they are in one-to-one correspondence to a particular class of Markov processes, the so-called Hunt processes, see \cite{fukushima} for the details).

 If its associated Dirichlet form is regular, by Definitions~\ref{def:stoc} and \ref{def:recurr}, a Markovian operator is said \emph{stochastically complete} if its associated Markov process has almost surely infinite lifespan, and \emph{recurrent} if it intersects any subset of $X$ with positive measure an infinite number of times.
 If it is not stochastically complete, an operator is called \emph{explosive}.
-Observe that recurrence is a stronger property than stochastic completeness.
-Since we will only consider regular Dirichlet forms, we refer to \cite{fukushima} for a definition of recurrence valid for general Dirichlet forms.
+Observe that recurrence is a stronger property than stochastic completeness, but the two notions coincide when $m(X)<+\infty$, \cite[Section~2.11]{posilicano}.

 We will need the following characterizations. \begin{thm}[Theorem 1.6.6 in \cite{fukushima}] A Dirichlet form $\dex$ is stochastically complete if and only if there exists a sequence $\{u_n\}\subset \dom{\dex}$ satisfying